bfoley13/k8s-tools/README.md

     ```
 - restart VSCode

+- Enable format on save in VSCode via settings

 ### Golang Backend
 The golang app has dependencies on Helm 2 and 3, and git being installed on the local machine.
 Helm 2 and 3 must be in the path as `helm2` and `helm3` respectively.